aidgncom/test/README.md

 Humans learn the meaning of their actions as they acquire language.
 AI, by contrast, excels at generating language but struggles to autonomously structure and interpret the full contextual fabric (5W1H) of its own actions.
 With BEAT, AI can record its behavior as sequences that read like natural language and analyze that flow in real time (1-byte scan), providing the foundation for feedback loops through which it can monitor its own errors and improve its outcomes.

 Writing and reading coexist on the same timeline.
 Scaling computation alone may not lead to AGI.
-These feedback loops can serve as nerves for AI, where `Event ~ Record ~ Analyze` flows as one.
+These feedback loops can serve as nerves for AI, where `Event ~ Writes ~ Reads` flows as one.

 Beyond classical computing, BEAT's 3-bit semantic layout maps naturally to a 3-qubit state space.
 Its parsing-free linear stream is well-suited for quantum computing environments.